 The minister and professor of preaching offers a method of dialogue in advance of the coming election.

-As the election cycle intensifies with its first primaries, Christians must remain engaged for the sake of the country and the integrity of their own faith, writes an author and activist.
+Christians must remain engaged for the sake of the country and the integrity of their own faith, writes an author and activist.

 The steel wall on the U.S.-Mexico border in Tijuana, Mexico, includes phrases and names of deported veterans.
 The center phrase translated from Spanish says: "Here is where the dreams bounced back." iStock / Photo Beto